Road leading into the ghost town of Tahawus, New York. Image via Idawriter (Wikimedia Commons).

 The Adirondack Iron Works Company was widely considered by many experts at the time to be some of the country’s finest steel-producing ore, and according to The New York State Adirondack Park Agency, many of the best marks of American and Scotch pig-iron were selling for $20-$22 per ton, while the Adirondack output was consistently selling for twice that price.

 Company saw mill, circa 1890’s.
-Image via Library of Congress.
+Image from Library of Congress.

 Although the company’s output was selling at a staggering price, the remote location and difficult roadways proved to be detrimental to production rate.
 In 1854, the Sackett’s Harbor and Saratoga Railroad Company had plans to build their railway to Adirondac, motivating the mining company owners to repair old buildings and build a state-of-the-art blast furnace that would increase production.
 The railroad eventually proved to be too big of an obstacle to reach the village, forcing the Adirondack Iron Works Company to abandon town with its employees in 1856 due to the transportation problems and a presence of titanium dioxide in the ore.

 Boat docks of the Tahawus Club, circa 1914.
-Image via United States Library of Congress.
+Image from Library of Congress.

 The village and land lay abandoned for 20 years, mostly used by private hunting and fishing clubs, until the newly formed Preston Ponds Club leased the land from a later incorporation of the Adirondack Iron Works Company in 1876.
 The popular club was eventually re-named the Tahawus Club, giving the village a new moniker in the process.